seize-the-dave/sustainable-pace/about.md

 permalink: /about-us/
 ---

-Sustainable Pace is a lean and agile consultancy offering agile coaching, training and business transformation services in the UK.
+Sustainable Pace is an agile consultancy offering agile coaching, training and business transformation services in Cardiff.
 {: .lead}

 ## Who We Are